GameSwapTally/gameswap/README.md

 How to run:
-    Since all components of the project are currently web-based, the code needs to be run on a web server such as Apache (including proper modeules for PHP), as well as a mySQL server for the database.
+    Since all components of the project are currently web-based, the code needs to be run on a web server such as Apache, as well as a mySQL server for the database.
 To run this application on your machine locally, XAMPP is recommended.
-Using phpMyAdmin you can import the included .sql file into a new database called 'gameswaptally'.
-Howvever, we highly recommend running everything off of our server, which can be accessed by typing gameswaptally.github.io into your favorite browser's address bar.
+Using phpMyAdmin you can import the included .sql file into a new database called 'gameswaptally_test'.
+Additionally, everything is also hosted on our server and can be run by typing 54.209.151.46 into your favorite browser's address bar.

 How to run the unit test cases:
     -HTML test cases: